All Episodes

 I was born in this country.

-And both countries, with our allied countries, uh Turkey is the largest force in NATO.
+Turkey is the largest force in NATO.

-It is the Southern protection against Russia.
+It is the southern protection against Russia.

 Otherwise, I would never be allowed to go back to see my family in Turkey.

-My father uh called it to the American uh embassy, and they said, yes, it's an allied country, he's allowed to do it.
+My father called the American embassy, and they said, yes, it's an allied country.

 He will not compromise his U.S. citizenship.

-I served my two months, um, and when I got out, I you know, I I I had the choice.
+And when I got out, I had the choice.

 I came back, lived in America for the rest of my life, doing what I want to do, which is to serve people living in this country, a country that we have huge debt to.